 Inspirational Women Over 60

 Many of these women have been pioneers in their careers.
 Some are less well known, while some have made it into the history books.
 Some of them are no longer with us, while others continue to make incredible strides.
-All of them, however, mesh perfectly with this year’s Women’s History Month theme, Weaving the Stories of Women’s Lives.
+All of them, however, inspire us to live our best lives.